Reave

 One of my core contributions was developing a modular HUD notification system that designers and engineers could easily extend.
 This system delivered networked real-time updates across quests, inventory, exploration, and combat events, connecting communication between systems on both server and client and improving the clarity of player feedback.
 I also engineered a multi-choice NPC dialog framework that supported branching conversation trees, enabling more dynamic player agency and narrative depth.

 Beyond these systems, I collaborated with senior engineers and designers in an Agile workflow, contributing to debugging, code reviews, and playtesting feedback loops.
-This experience gave me hands-on exposure to VR interaction mechanics, PvP gameplay systems, and cross-disciplinary collaboration with art, design, and QA teams.
+This experience gave me hands-on exposure to professional VR game development, interaction mechanics, PvP gameplay systems, and cross-disciplinary collaboration with art, design, and QA teams.